duncanmcclean/simple-commerce/docs/extending/calculator.md

 }
 ```

-Additionally, you will need to bind your custom class to Laravel's service container, which you can do in a Service Provider.
+Additionally, you will need to bind your custom class to Laravel's service container, which you can do in a service provider (`app/Providers/AppServiceProvider.php`).

 ```php
 // app/Providers/AppServiceProvider.php